-Relevant legislation (permitting or impeding the implementation of this principle)

-The Appointment Order and job structure stipulate the qualification requirements for academic staff at every career step and indicate the duration of appointment, which will also be indicated in the vacancy notice and employment contract.
+Relevant legislation Existing Institutional rules and/or Actions required When/Who (permitting or impeding the implementation of this practices principle) The Appointment Order and job structure stipulate the qualification requirements for academic staff at every career step and indicate the duration of appointment, which will also be indicated in the vacancy notice and employment contract. basis of an assessment undertaken by an assessment committee.
+The assessment Introduction of tenure track at UCPH and of initiatives supporting the professional career as researchers are among other things in the pipeline as it is recognized that these fields could be further improved at UCPH.